 Pam joined the Social History Society as a graduate student in the early 1990s.
-In 2016 she co-convened its 40th anniversary conference, at which she was elected Chair.
+She co-convened the SHS 40th anniversary conference in 2016 and chaired the society 2016-2019.

 She works across history and the social sciences and is currently working on two new research projects.
 The first, After Care, (with crime historians Barry Godfrey, Heather Shore and Zoe Alker) investigates the long-term impact of 19th and early 20th century youth justice interventions.
 They use digital record linkage to establish ‘what happened next’ to a large cohort of delinquent, difficult and destitute children passing through England’s early youth justice systems.
 The project raises questions about the uses of historical evidence in contemporary evidence-based policy making.
 Early findings generated much media coverage and our full findings will be published in a forthcoming book, Young Criminal Lives.